valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 by using this feature in the implementation code.
 The audit trail is available for each case to show the history of actions of that case.

+### Authorization
+Valtimo supports Policy Based Access Control (PBAC) as an authorization layer via this module.
+This layer allows you to restrict access to functionality or data based on policies.

 ### Connector

 Connectors are Valtimo configurable components that can be used to connect to external systems.
 This module provides a